top of page

 Kansas State’s Carla Bernat Escuder’s Saturday ANWA victory is a perfect example.
 The World No. 29 made history as the first player to card three rounds in the 60s at the event, a milestone covered by ESPN, BBC, and other major outlets.

-Her win sparked a social media surge, amplified by over a dozen posts between the Masters' Instagram (2M followers) and X accounts (1.5M followers).
-Combined with nearly 40 posts across ANWA's Instagram and X platforms (100K+ followers), the coverage delivered unprecedented visibility for the Spaniard.
-These aren't just impressions; they serve as endorsements that create recognition and drive engagement, enhancing her marketability—evident by the nearly 6,000 new Instagram followers she gained in a matter of days.
+Her win sparked a social media surge, amplified by over a dozen posts between the Masters' Instagram (2 million followers) and X accounts (1.5 million followers).
+Combined with nearly 40 posts across ANWA's Instagram and X platforms (100,000-plus followers), the coverage delivered massive visibility for the Spaniard.* At that scale, impressions become endorsements that elevate recognition, drive engagement, and enhance her marketability.
+The nearly 6,000 new Instagram followers she gained in a matter of days only drove the point home.

-Bernat Escuder's exclusive camera time during the trophy presentation and Butler Cabin ceremony, broadcast live on NBC, not only further reinforced her visibility but also gave viewers an opportunity to see the person behind the player: her genuine excitement, how she handled the moment, and even her humility and sense of humor.
+Bernat Escuder's exclusive camera time during the trophy presentation and Butler Cabin ceremony, broadcast live on NBC, not only further reinforced her visibility but also gave viewers an opportunity to see the person behind the player—her genuine excitement, how she handled the moment, and even her humility and sense of humor.

 Storytelling that elevates every contender